50 years of BBC Television News was

 After a while I was moved to the studios and learned to

 mix sound and be a vision mixer.
-Both of these jobs were quite difficult
+Both of these jobs were quite

-when items were ready.
+air as and when items were ready.
 Many stories arrived too late.

 In this picture are